1999 East Timorese independence referendum: Background

 The UN Consultation, originally scheduled for 8 August 1999, was initially delayed until 30 August due to the deteriorating security circumstances created by Jakarta-backed militia violence.

-Proposed special autonomy
+Proposed autonomy for East Timor

 The agreement between the Indonesian and Portuguese governments included a "Constitutional Framework for a special autonomy for East Timor" as an annexe.
-The framework would establish a "Special Autonomous Region of East Timor" (SARET), (Daerah Otonomi Khusus Timor Timur), within the unitary state of the Republic of Indonesia.
+The framework would establish a Special Autonomous Region of East Timor (SARET), (Daerah Otonomi Khusus Timor Timur), within the unitary state of the Republic of Indonesia.